paulido/ngx-iselect/README.md

 }

-showSelected(){
+// This will run when explicitly called (example : on button click) showSelectedWithViewChild(){
-  console.log("showing select items with viewchild:", this.iselectComponent.selected_objects)
+  console.log("Showing select items with viewchild:", this.iselectComponent.selected_objects)
 }

-onSelectedChange(event: any){
+// This will run on each event onSelectedChange(event: any){
-  console.log("onSelectedChange", event.selected)
+  console.log("Showing select with event", event.selected)
 }

 }